Veterans Review and Appeal Board - 2017-18 Annual Report

 Plain Language Priority

 We continued to make plain language writing a priority, so that our decisions and communications are clear and easy to understand.
-To support this commitment, the Board established a plain language strategy and provided Members and staff with targeted training from experts in the field.
+In 2017-18, we developed and delivered in-house training for new members and staff and launched a monthly email campaign with tips and tricks for plain language writing.

 In 2013, the Board established an exit survey to gather feedback on the Review hearing experience.
-We did this because we wanted to know how Veterans felt about their hearings, whether we were fulfilling our commitment to provide a respectful hearing experience, and whether there was anything we could do to improve the hearing for Veterans.
+We did this because we wanted to know how Veterans felt about their hearings, whether we were fulfilling our commitment to provide a respectful hearing experience, and whether there was anything we could do to improve hearings for Veterans.
+The exit survey is completed by email or telephone after the hearing but before the decision is issued, and is completely anonymous.

-Over the last four years, approximately half of all Veterans who had a Review hearing completed our exit survey, providing us with a great deal of useful information.
-In 2016-17, as in the three preceding years, the vast majority of Veterans indicated that they had a good experience at their hearing.
+Over the last five years, approximately half of all Veterans who had a Review hearing completed our exit survey, providing us with a great deal of useful information.
+This year we received feedback from 951 individuals.
+In 2017-18, as in the three preceding years, the vast majority of them indicated that they had a good experience at their hearing.

-Through a final, open-ended question, Veterans also provided us with many positive comments as well as instructive feedback about how we could do better.
+Veterans also provide us with many positive comments as well as instructive feedback about how we could do better.
 The Board uses this feedback in Member training and to inform communications products with the goal of improving the hearing experience for Veterans.

 5. Looking Ahead